 Sometimes, getting used to something new is not easy.
 For example, you might have heard the older generation caution you against all these machines that can cause harm to your baby, including ultrasounds.
 Here are some myths you would have heard that are untrue.

-• Ultrasounds harm the baby – There is no scientific evidence to support this myth.
-Unfortunately, many people believe that ultrasounds can harm the baby, but there is no risk to the baby because of ultrasound scans.
+1. Ultrasounds harm the baby – There is no scientific evidence to support this myth.
+Unfortunately, many people believe that ultrasounds can harm the baby, but there is no risk to the baby because of the first ultrasound during pregnancy.

-• 3D ultrasound is better and more accurate than 2D ultrasound – The only difference between 2D and 3D ultrasound is the imaging that it generates.
-It depends on the purpose of the scan and your doctor's expertise to accurately interpret the scan results and know the result for the intention with which the scan is done.
+4. 3D ultrasound is better and more accurate than 2D ultrasound – The only difference between 2D and 3D ultrasound is the imaging that it generates.
+It depends on the purpose of the scan and your doctor's expertise to accurately interpret the scan results and know the consequence of the intention with which the scan is done.

-Your doctor would never ask you to get ultrasound scans done unnecessarily.
+Your doctor would never ask you to get the first ultrasound during pregnancy scans done unnecessarily.
 Scans are always done with a purpose and are helpful in a successful and healthy pregnancy and childbirth.
 Some necessary scans that you would not want to miss are

 1. The scan to confirm your pregnancy and determine the number of babies